 While there are no tax implications to market buybacks, a tender offer buyback has the downside that you have to pay capital gains tax on any profits.
 This is 10% or 20% of gains (the former if gains are not indexed to inflation).
 Thus a tender offer of Rs.
 600 in the market for a share bought at, say, Rs.
 300, could be just the same as selling it in the market at Rs.
 570 (since market sales don’t attract any capital gains tax currently).
 Which is also why tender offers are at a premium to the market price; to offset tax payments.

 Buybacks have their problems.
-With the inability to raise further capital for two years, and even to convert old promises like existing convertible debentures, the tool is not very acceptable to companies in sectors where capital requirements can be intensive.
+With the inability to raise further capital for 6 months, and even to convert old promises like existing convertible debentures, the tool is not very acceptable to companies in sectors where capital requirements can be intensive.

 Further, many promoters use announcements to rig the price.
 They announce that a buyback will be done at a price, for this many shares.
 People then get excited and go buy the stock.
 But no buying comes through, and the offer ends.
 This is a loophole that the company is not required to buy.